CloudLabs-Samples/EduLabs/Cyber-Security/Ethical-hacking/Readme.md

    - Provide the list of live hosts
    - Port, OS and Host scanning

 2. The **Metasploit framework** is a very powerful tool which can be used by cybercriminals as well as ethical hackers to probe systematic vulnerabilities on networks and servers.
-Because it's an open-source framework, it can be easily customized and used with most operating systems
+Because it's an open-source framework, it can be easily customized and used with most operating systems.

   - Click on **Applications** from the top-left corner and select **Metasploit framework**.
-This will open up a terminal if prompted provide the Kali-Linux password **kali**
+This will open up a terminal if prompted provide the Kali-Linux password **kali**.

     ![](images/mf.png)